 Google Maps allow people to easily find locations right from the web page they are in.
 So if you are an offline establishment or want to promote any local address, you can use Google Maps on your site.

 The benefit is that people can plan their trip right from your site or get a proper idea about your location.
-They can add your location in their saved maps, which gives them easy access to your establishments later on.
+They can add your location to their saved maps, which gives them easy access to your establishments later on.

 So it’s a good way to promote the establishment and gain some repeat customers.

-Directly Add Google Maps in WordPress Posts
+Directly Add Google Maps to WordPress Posts

 Google Maps allows you to embed or add any maps in web pages.
 You can search your location and click on the share button to get the embed code for that location.